 What if I can’t make the scheduled dates for a course?

 We usually run our practical courses from our main operating base at Balmeanach Bay.

 Where do you operate theory courses?

-We can run theory courses at a number of locations, however usually plan to run classroom courses from West Highland College in Portree or the Skye and Lochalsh Council for Voluntary Organisations.
+We can run theory courses at a number of locations, such as West Highland College in Portree or the Skye and Lochalsh Council for Voluntary Organisations.

 Seamotion acknowledges the duty of care to safeguard and promote the welfare of children and adults at risk, and is committed to ensuring safeguarding practice reflects statutory responsibilities, government guidance and complies with best practice and the requirements of the Royal Yachting Association (RYA).
 This is reviewed annually.